huggingface/datasets/docs/source/upload_dataset.rst

 Congratulations, you have completed all of the 🤗 Datasets tutorials!

-Over the course of these tutorials, you learned the basic steps of using 🤗 Datasets.
-You loaded a dataset from the Hub, and learned how to access the information stored inside the dataset.
-Next, you tokenized the dataset into sequences of integers, and formatted it so you can use it with PyTorch or TensorFlow.
-Then you loaded a metric to evaluate your models predictions.
+Throughout these tutorials, you learned the basic steps of using 🤗 Datasets.
+You loaded a dataset from the Hub and learned how to access the information stored inside the dataset.
+Next, you tokenized the dataset into sequences of integers and formatted it so you can use it with PyTorch or TensorFlow.
+Then you loaded a metric to evaluate your model's predictions.
 Finally, you uploaded a dataset to the Hub without writing a single line of code.
 This is all you need to get started with 🤗 Datasets!

 Now that you have a solid grasp of what 🤗 Datasets can do, you can begin formulating your own questions about how you can use it with your dataset.
 Please take a look at our :doc:`How-to guides <./how_to>` for more practical help on solving common use-cases, or read our :doc:`Conceptual guides <./about_arrow>` to deepen your understanding about 🤗 Datasets.